-While there has been a lot of discussion about the importance of emotional design (Jordon 2000, Norman 2004, McDonagh et al 2004), and emotional experience-there has been little framework which could be helped to allow product designers to create better framed briefs for this new realm of interactive product.
-Buxton B. (2007) and Moggridge B. (2006) outline a range of tools and methods that start to 'sketch the user experience' (Buxton 2007, p.149) to include a more people centric design approach.
+While there has been a lot of discussion about the importance of emotional design (Jordon 2000, Norman 2004, McDonagh et al. 2004), and emotional experience there has been little framework which could be helped to allow product designers to create better framed briefs for the new realm of interactive products.
+Buxton B. (2007) and Moggridge B. (2006) outline a range of tools and methods that start to 'sketch the user experience' (Buxton 2007, p.149) to incorporate more people centric design approachs.
 There is little documentation (LaSalle D. & Britton T. 2003) on how to address all experience categories and design products that successfully embody these elements especially within complex systems.
 Thackara (2006) notes that many products aren't within silos but are part of a greater system.
 Thackara (2006) agues we should develop for "design mindfulness" (Findeli A. 2002) to give "sensitivity to context, to relationships... [treating] place, time and cultural difference as positive values, [and] not as obstacles".
+(Thackara.
+2006)

-I have taken the above topology and added in environment and Context.
+Therefore I have added situation and social norms to a more complex representation of the experience categories.
 Place, cultural differences, context and social norms will always be changing, which will affect the experiences within Buccini.
 M et al. (2007) experience categories.